-- 1. The following process is followed when an organization has an ownership or ownership information change of 5% or greater, such as:
+- The following process is followed when an organization has an ownership or ownership information change of 5% or greater, such as:

 - a.
 Stock transfer

 - b.
 Asset purchase

 - c.
 Acquisition

 - d.
 Merger

 - e.
 Consolidation

 - 2. The following information is submitted to the organization's ACHC Account Advisor by the proposed new owner:

 - a.
 Letter of attestation, which includes:

 - i.
 Type of change (e.g., acquisition, merger, etc.)

 - ii.
-Details of all changes including new management and/or owner - iii.
-Actual or anticipated date of change - iv.
-Statement that policies and procedures will not change, or statement that policies and procedures are changing and include copies of P&Ps for key standards - v.
-Lists of old and new federal tax ID numbers and NPIs number, if applicable - vi.
-Names of the new contacts, including owner, Administrator, and liaison, plus the phone numbers and email addresses for each - b.
-Documentation that includes: - i.
+Detail of all changes including new management and/or owner

+- iii.
+Actual or anticipated date of change

+- iv.
+Statement that policies and procedures will not change, or, statement that policies and procedures are changing and include copies of P&Ps for key standards

+- v.
+Lists of old and new federal tax ID number and NPI number, if applicable

+- vi.
+Who the new contacts will be, including: owner, leader, and liaison; and the phone numbers and email addresses for each

+- b.
+Documentation that includes:

+- i.
 Completed Site Information form - ii.
-Proof new owner/Administator/ organization is not on the OIG exclusion list - iii.
-Pre-transaction and posttransaction ownership organizational charts - iv.
-Resume of new Administrator and/or owner/DON and/or management personnel - v.
+Proof the new owners/managers/agency is not on the OIG exclusion list - iii.
+Pre-transaction and post-transaction ownership organizational charts - iv.
+Resume of new administrator and/or owner/DON and/or management personnel - v.
 Business/state licenses, if applicable - 3.
-A review of the documentation is performed, and any missing information is requested from the organization in writing.
+A review of the documentation is performed and any missing information is requested from the organization in writing.
 ACHC holds the documentation without further processing until the missing information is received from the organization.
-Once all required documentation has been submitted, it is reviewed by the Regulatory Department and an accreditation decision is made. - Upon approval of the submitted documentation, ACHC issues accreditation based on the date that all required documentation was submitted.

-All fees must be paid before approval documentation will be issued by ACHC.

-5. If it is determined a survey is necessary, the normal unannounced survey scheduling process will apply, and the organization is charged a survey fee.
-If it is determined a survey is not necessary,
+Once all required documentation has been submitted, it is reviewed by the Regulatory Department and an accreditation decision is made. - 4.
+Upon approval of the submitted documentation, ACHC issues accreditation based on the date that all required documentation was submitted.
+All fees must be paid before approval documentation will be issued by ACHC. - 5.
+If it is determined a survey is necessary, the normal unannounced survey scheduling process will apply and the organization is charged a survey fee.
+If it is determined a survey is not necessary, the organization will be charged a fee as indicated in the Accreditation Agreement. - 6.
+If the organization is found to have substantial deficiencies during the survey, a Plan of Correction will be required and/or a follow-up Focus Survey may be required.